mozilla/high-fidelity/devhub.md

 ## Description ##

 high-fidelity is an offline-capable, entirely HTML5/JS podcasts app.
 It's chiefly designed for Firefox OS, but support for other platforms and browsers is an eventual design goal.
-It requires a datastore that supports large files; currently, we just use IndexedDB.

-The app requires elevated XMLHttpRequest privileges to fetch podcast files.
-In Firefox OS, this currently means being installed as a packaged app.

-The app also parses Atom/RSS feeds for podcasts offline and uses IndexedDB as a datastore.
-Both of these functions were abstracted into libraries available (in alpha!) on GitHub ([IndexedDB](https://github.com/tofumatt/localForage) and [Feed Parser](https://github.com/mozilla/hungry-js)).
+It allows users to subscribe to any podcast and listen to it right from their Firefox OS device!

 [Read the full developer walkthrough](https://github.com/mozilla/high-fidelity/blob/master/making-of.md)